 The election to fill the seat of now Caddo District Attorney James E. Stewart on the Second Circuit Court of Appeals will be on March 5 of next year; this is also the day of the Louisiana Presidential Primary.
 This election is from a minority sub district in Caddo Parish and only voters in that sub district may vote.
 The candidates must be residents of Caddo Parish, but not necessarily in the sub district.

 Qualifying ended Friday, December 4; the candidates are Caddo Juvenile Judge Shonda Stone, Shreveport City Judge Sheva Sims and Shreveport attorney Trina Chu.
 Stone and Sims are African American and Chu is Asian; all three are Democrats.
 The voter breakdown for the district is 87 per cent black, 10 per cent white and 3 per cent other races.
 The victor will serve the remainder of Stewart’s term which ends in 2024; court of appeals judges serve 10 year terms.
+For other lawyers for small businesses based in Daytona Beach, click on this link

 The election will certainly provide the voters with distinct choices—in addition to the obvious one of skin color.